Weapons and Firearm Charges

 Any gun charge is a serious issue, because a conviction on a weapons or firearms charge may result in a lengthy prison sentence and an expensive fine, as well as a permanent criminal record.
 In Florida, convictions for certain weapons offenses may require a mandatory minimum prison sentence of at least several years and the permanent loss of the right to possess a gun.

 Attorney for Gun Crimes in Miami, Florida

-Hubbs Law fights aggressively to protect the gun rights of its clients throughout the Miami area.
+Hubbs Law criminal defense attorneys fight aggressively to protect the gun rights of their clients throughout the Miami area.
 If you were charged with a weapons or firearms crime under Chapter 790 of the Florida Statutes, or if you were charged with a gun crime under federal law, then you should speak to a qualified attorney about your case.

-today to schedule an appointment with our knowledgeable attorney, who will not only explain your charges and the penalties for them if convicted, but also any possible defenses that may exist.
+today to schedule an appointment with our knowledgeable criminal defense and gun charges attorneys, who will not only explain your charges and the penalties for them if convicted, but also any possible defenses that may exist.
 Your first meeting with us is always free.
-Call Hubbs Law today at (305) 615-5945
+Call Hubbs Law today at (305) 665-9040

 to begin your robust defense.